top of page

 And that programming took different forms as I grew up.
 It manifested differently throughout my life, but the mechanics have always been the same - if I’ve encountered something or someone that was outside the lines of what I considered to be true, good or correct, I would automatically judge and dismiss it.
 Sometimes I would argue it, needing to prove to the other person they were wrong.

 I heard something that I liked from Bashar.
 He said that we’re all looking at the same thing but from different perspectives, created by our own lens of beliefs and definitions.
-And that seemingly mystical example actually validates a lot of the things we know to be true in our own science; in simplistic terms, people will react to the same thing differently, because they will perceive it differently,through their own experience and view of their world.
+And that seemingly mystical example actually validates a lot of the things we know to be true in our own reality; in simplistic terms, people will react to the same thing differently, because they will perceive it differently, through their own experience and view of their world.

 He continued to say that nothing has inherently meaning assigned to it.
 Which to me, it means that nothing is good or bad, right or wrong.
 It’s how we look at it.
 Something might be perceived as good by one person or a group of people, while the same thing will be perceived as bad by others.